 You could give your community of ambassadors a special name and set small missions ‘for the whole family’ in order to make everyone feel like they’re working towards one amazing goal together.

 In this way, you’ll improve ambassador retention and extend your chances of gaining new customers through ambassador marketing, because your brand advocates aren’t going to want to leave the family!

-Finding the right ambassadors to ensure your ambassador marketing campaign is successful can be really tough, but using an ambassador software platform like Brandbassador will help to match you with the people who share your brand values so you can start building your brand community today.
+Finding the right ambassadors to ensure your ambassador marketing campaign is successful can be really tough, but using our ambassador software platform will help to match you with the people who share your brand values so you can start building your brand community today.